Madame chandelier’s rough guide to the opera

 Madame Chandelier is the comedian opera has been waiting for!

-She’s sung (outside) all the world’s best concert halls.
+Madame Chandelier has sung (right outside) the world’s best concert halls.
 She’s bringing opera to the people!
 And then she makes them help her do the show.
 The love child of Anna Russell (made opera jokes) and Florence Foster Jenkins (was opera joke), Madame Chandelier guides you through her favourite plots and arias, with jokes, an accordion, and a Nessun Dorma sing-along.
 The show that believes we all need a little more opera in our lives.
 But not 4-5 hours.
 Just 45 minutes.

 “Brilliantly memorable.”
 Operissima